AddWebSolution/html-code-snippet/README.md

 The code is organized into the following sections:

--- Features
+- Features
--- Explore New and Popular Styles
+- Explore New and Popular Styles
--- New Arrivals
+- New Arrivals

-# Gulp with TailwindCSS Starter Kit
+# Gulp with TailwindCSS

 Gulp with TailwindCSS v3 Starter Kit